mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 # Introduction to the Rubrik Plugin for Errbot

 Errbot is a python based chatbot that connects to your favorite chat service and brings your tools into the conversation.
 This plug-in extends Errbot's architecture to bring Roxie, Rubrik's intelligent personal assistant into the fold.
-Utilizing the Rubrik Plugin for Errbot allows organizations to integrate common cloud data management tasks into their preferred collobaration platforms, granting end-users to chat or query the plugin in order to perform functions through simple conversation such as:
+Utilizing the Rubrik Plugin for Errbot allows organizations to integrate common cloud data management tasks into their preferred collaboration platforms, granting end-users to chat or query the plugin in order to perform functions through simple conversation such as:

 - Assigning an SLA Domain to a Rubrik object
 - Taking an on-demand snapshot of a Virtual Machine
 - Performing a Live Mount of a Virtual Machine

-The Rubrik Plugin for Errbot will interpret the natural conversation and peform the respective API calls to a Rubrik cluster in order to perform the requested functionality, while responding back to the users within the chat service.
+The Rubrik Plugin for Errbot will interpret the passed commands and performs the respective API calls to a Rubrik cluster in order to carry out the requested functionality, while responding back to the users within the chat service.

 *Note: While Errbot can be utilized on it's own, the real power comes when it is accessed through a bot within a chat service.
 This guide will walk through the process of setting up Errbot and the Rubrik Plugin for Errbot with [Mattermost](https://www.mattermost.com), an on-premises, open source messaging platform.
 To use Errbot with other messaging platforms such as Slack see the official [Errbot documentation](https://errbot.readthedocs.io/en/latest/).*